newprojects-ai/lvnplus_apiV3/fyi.md

 2. Verify data relationships in the database
 3. Test API endpoints with the new master data

+### Database Seed Updates (2024-02-07)

+### Changes Made
+1. Fixed TypeScript errors in `prisma/seeds/master-data.ts`:
+   - Added proper type for `exam_boards_input_type` enum
+   - Fixed field names to match Prisma schema (`board_name`, `subject_name`, `topic_name`, `subtopic_name`)
+   - Improved topic and subtopic creation using nested create operations
+   - Removed unused variables and fixed TypeScript warnings

+### Why
+- The seed file needed to be updated to match the new schema changes, particularly the field names and relationships
+- TypeScript errors were preventing the seed command from running successfully
+- The code was simplified by using Prisma's nested create operations instead of separate upsert calls

+### How
+1. Updated the exam board data to use the correct enum type
+2. Fixed field names in the seed data to match the schema
+3. Simplified topic and subtopic creation using Prisma's nested create feature
+4. Removed unused variables to fix TypeScript warnings

+### Testing
+- Successfully ran `npx prisma db seed` command
+- Verified that exam boards, subjects, topics, and subtopics were created correctly

 ### 2025-01-30 11:50:26Z - Added Docker Compose for MySQL Database

 ### What